Launch in new window

 Lecturer in Media and Communications at Victoria University of Wellington, and lead author of the study, Dr Alex Beattie, told 95bFM’s The Wire that the negative framing of news is a key reason New Zealanders are tuning out in such high numbers.

-“Whether it's [the] Palestine-Israel [conflict, or the] climate crisis, the cost of living crisis, the fact that many young people may struggle to own a home … sometimes the world is depressing, and the news reflects that.”
+“Whether it's [the] Palestine-Israel [war, or the] climate crisis, the cost of living crisis, the fact that many young people may struggle to own a home … sometimes the world is depressing, and the news reflects that.”

 Dr Beattie says this also provides an opportunity for news outlets to provide a different angle.